jarviscanada/jarvis_data_eng_VisaganShan/sql/README.md

 # Introduction
-This is a series of SQL code I created designed to create and perform operations on a database that consist of three entities: A members table, facilities, and bookings.
-These entities were created to sharpen SQL practical knowledge and understanding of the concepts behind it, learned through the execution of operations and data manipulation techniques.
+This is a series of SQL codes I wrote with the intentions of creating and performing operations on a database that consists of three entities: A members table, facilities, and bookings.
+These entities were created to sharpen SQL practical knowledge and understanding of the concepts behind it, learned through the execution of operations and data manipulation techniques performed on a PostgreSQL instance created by docker.
 By developing and executing these operations, I've developed a greater affinity towards SQL database manipulation and built upon previously learned RDBMS skills.

 # SQL Queries